Azure/osdu-infrastructure/README.md

 __Elastic Search Setup__

-Elastic Search Service is required by the Infrastructure and information must be stored in the KeyVault.
+Elastic Search Service is required by the Infrastructure and information must be stored in the Common KeyVault.

 ```bash
 # NOTE: UNIQUE is the 3 digit Random Number assigned